Spycsh/xtalker/README.md

 bash run_distributed_infer_<parallelism number>.sh
 ```

-### Limitation

-With int8 + IOMP, the generation speed on one Sapphire Rapids Xeon is close to the generation speed on one A100 (~15it/s).
-However both of them are still not enough for real-time without other tradeoffs, and some accuracy loss may exist because of using low-precision in this project.
+int8 + IOMP still have some accuracy loss (maybe because of insufficient calibration or int8 precision itself), which is mainly manifested by noises in the generated frames.
+This is still under developing.

 ### GC